prpande/niit-fsd/C2-Java Language Fundamentals/QnA.md

 ## Question 10: What are the steps or technique used in recursion for problem solving

-Solving problems using recursion involves breaking down complex problems into smaller, more manageable subproblems, and then solving those subproblems using recursive calls.
+Solving problems using recursion involves breaking down complex problems into smaller, more manageable sub-problems, and then solving those sub-problems using recursive calls.
 Here's a step-by-step technique to approach problem solving using recursion:

 1. **Identify the Base Case:**
    - Determine the simplest possible scenario where a direct solution can be provided without further recursion.
 This is your base case.
    - Base cases are essential to ensure that the recursion eventually terminates.

 2. **Define the Recursive Case:**
-   - Express the problem in terms of a smaller subproblem or multiple subproblems of the same type.
+   - Express the problem in terms of a smaller subproblem or multiple sub-problems of the same type.
    - Break down the problem into smaller pieces that can be solved using the same approach.

 3. **Make Progress Toward the Base Case:**